Shlomo Moussaieff (rabbi): Personal

 The family name, Moussaieff, was taken from Shlomo Moussaieff's ancestor, Moshe or Musa, the son of Yakov, who was born in 1771 and died in 1843.
 Moshe was the grandfather of Shlomo Moussaieff.
 Moussaieff's father was named Yakov who was born in 1812 and died in Jerusalem in 1892.
 Yakov Moussaieff's wife, Sarah, died in Bukhara in 1889.

 Shlomo Moussaieff married Esther Gaonoff, who traced her ancestry to Yosef Maimon, originally of Tetuan, Morocco, who arrived in Bukhara in the late 18th century and revived Rabbinic learning there.
 Maman married Hannah, the daughter of Mullah Jan Tajah of Sharisabz.
 Their daughter, Miriam, married Mullah Pinhas Hakatan (d.
 1875), a renowned Rabbi, called by the missionary and traveler, Joseph Wolff, "the most learned of the Jews of Bukhara" and "a young man of extraordinary talents".
 Malka, the daughter of Pinhas Hakatan, married Avraham Haim Gaon.
 According to legend, Avraham Haim Gaon traveled from Bukhara to Jerusalem on a lion's back as recounted by his grandson, Raphael Gaon:

 Avraham Haim Gaon decided to travel to Jerusalem.
 He prepared himself and others for the long trip and they set off traveling via Afghanistan.
 In Afghanistan, they hired a guide who instructed them to travel by way of the Indian desert and from there to Jerusalem.
 The group traveled for a week.
 When the Sabbath was about to begin, Avraham Haim Gaon suggested to the group that they stop traveling until after the Sabbath.
 The members of the group, however, consulted with the guide who told them that the area they were in was inhabited by dangerous animals and they must leave immediately for safer ground.
 Avraham Haim Gaon decided to stay while the others, due to fear, left.
 He made the kiddush, ate as was customary, slept well, and rose and prayed.
 When the Sabbath was over, he noticed a lion approaching and very much afraid, he took hold of his equipment.
 But then the lion crawled between his legs and carried him."
 Avraham Haim Gaon was the father of Esther Gaonoff and of the renowned Rabbi Aba Shimon Gaon.
 He died in 1910 in Jerusalem.

 Moussaieff and his wife had seven children: Yehuda, Sam, Henri, Maurice, Rehavia (who was named after the neighborhood Moussaieff helped found, Rehovot HaBukharim, Sarah, and Bat Sheva.

 Moussaieff's sons mostly moved abroad, to France, England and then to the United States.
-They primarily engaged in trade in pearls and precious stones from India, South East Asia, and South America.
-His son Sam (Shlomo), a self made millionaire, bought the Aleppo Codex and brought it to Israel.
+They primarily engaged in trade in pearls and precious stones.
+His son Sam (Shlomo), a millionaire and Judaica mogul, was offered by Haim Schneebalg about 90 pages of the Aleppo Codex, but Moussaieff was greedy and tried to have a better price.